Chicago LSM HTTP RESTful WebServices Interface

 snap API call implies commit-image if not called prior to snap.

-The higher level software should call get-image-greyscale, get-image-raw or get-image-color to get the images in PNG or raw binary format. - http://localhost:38080/scclsm/get-image-greyscale-png?channel=0 (GET)
+The higher level software should call get-image-greyscale, get-image-raw, get-image-bitmap or get-image-color to get the images in PNG or raw binary format. - http://localhost:38080/scclsm/get-image-greyscale-png?channel=0 (GET)

 get-image-greyscale returns an image in PNG format.
 A JSON string must be passed to the server to set which channel to export.